jingtzheng/jingtzheng.github.io/projects/manoamarketplace.md

 * Testing for all pages

 <img width="300px" class="rounded float-start pe-4" src="../img/landing-page.png">
-This is a picture of our landing page.
+This is a picture of our landing page, which I designed.

 Visit our [GitHub page](https://manoamarketplace.github.io/) to check out our project!